OPALX-project/OPALX-project.github.io/FFA.md

 [example_2.7z](/uploads/4f80d93d4ac111fa4fe30e641bc394ee/example_2.7z)

 Due to file size issues this example was compressed using 7za.
 Uncompress using 7za from p7zip package.
+Then run in the usual way.

 > 7za x example_2.7z